johnh865/AFR_Bylaws/Bylaws.md

 4 Voting Procedure
 ======================
 Proposals shall be voted on by members using a combination of scored voting and delegated voting.
-A total score of at least 9 out of 10 (90%) is required for immediate passage of a resolution.
+A total rating of at least 9 out of 10 (90%) is required for immediate passage of a resolution.
-If a score less than 90% is achieved, multiple additional re-votes are required using the procedure below in this section.
+If a rating less than 90% is achieved, multiple additional re-votes are required for passage, using the procedure below in this section.

-The speed of passage shall be determined through the accumulated scores of the proposal polled across multiple votes of the proposal.
+The speed of passage shall be determined through the accumulated ratings of the proposal polled across multiple votes of the proposal.
 A proposal shall be adopted when proposal distance exceeds 1.0.
 At least 6 days must pass from the last vote in order to re-vote on a proposal.
 Proposal distance is defined by the sum of all passage-speeds for each vote and revote of a proposal.
 Proposal distance shall be set to zero if a proposal score falls below 51% for a vote.
 Passage speeds are determined from the table below.